-Felite™ Resin Technology specializes in the production and service of water softener resins for applications including industrial water softening, commercial softening, residential softening, etc.
+Felite™ Resin Technology specializes in manufacturing and providing water softening resins for a range of applications such as industrial water softening, commercial softening, and residential softening, among others.

 Water can dissolve massive amounts of substances.
 Therefore, we can say water is a universal solvent.
 While these substances dissolve in water, they can be ionic or non-ionic.
 Ionic particles either carry positive charges or negative charges.
 Non-ionic particles have no charge, and they are neutral.